grpc/grpc.github.io/docs/quickstart/csharp.md

 The problem is that C# gRPC package currently depends on System.Interactive.Async 3.0.0, which requires NuGet 2.12+ to install.
 The NuGet included on the latest versions of Monodevelop is too old to install gRPC C#.

-You can work around this issue by restoring the C# gRPC NuGet dependency from the command line , and then proceeding to build and edit from the Monodevelop IDE, as follows:
+If you don't want to change the version of NuGet that you're using, a possible workaround to get these files is to download the NuGet package and unzip without a NuGet client, as follows.

 * Install NuGet 2.12+ so that it's available from the command line.
 * From the `examples/csharp/helloworld` directory, run `/path/to/nuget restore`.